BOOK EDITING SERVICES

 -

-Checks facts, such as dates, proper nouns, and historical events
+Checks facts (e.g., dates, proper nouns, historical events, procedures, etc.)

 -